 Ivan Skafar is a volunteer legal advisor with the “Protection of Children, Women and Other Vulnerable Groups” project implemented by Lawyers without Borders Canada (LWBC) and the International Bureau for Children’s Rights as part of the volunteer cooperation program funded by Global Affairs Canada.
 The project focuses on improving the protection of the rights of children, women, and marginalized communities as well as on strengthening democracy and the rule of law through access to justice.

 On September 5, 2019, a preliminary hearing was held in the criminal case of Julian Gil and two other students of the National University in Bogota.
 The prosecution and the defense presented their evidence to the court in order to determine its admissibility at the future trial.
-One of the defense lawyers is appealing the judge’s decision at this hearing that found a specific piece of evidence inadmissible, which means that it could take months before the actual trial begins.
+One of the defense lawyers is appealing the judge’s decision at this hearing that found a certain testimony to be inadmissible as evidence, which means that it could take months before the actual trial begins.

 LWBC is observing the hearings in order to assure that the rights of the accused are respected and that Gil is provided with the fair trial that he is entitled to.